 Also, we had an issue with the red safety button on the basket.
 The basket and drawer separate completely.
 This is accomplished by sliding a plastic cover forward and pushing a red button on the handle to separate the two.
 This is a safety feature that should prevent someone from accidentally detaching the basket from the drawer/bin.
 The clear cover broke off of ours in a few uses.
 As a result the safety feature is pretty much non-existent.
 We now have to be careful we don’t accidentally detach the basket.

-Let’s wrap up our Farberware air fryer review by sharing a summary of our opinions and thoughts after nearly two years of use.
+Let’s wrap up our Farberware air fryer review by sharing a summary of our opinions and thoughts after nearly three years of use.

 - Easy to Use